 After an extended period of recovery, involving sixteen surgeries and treatment for post-traumatic stress disorder, Barker reunited with blink-182 more vital and creative than ever and ready to channel all he had learnt into their next album.

-Regarding the future, Travis remarked in 2008 that his intention is to spend his retirement playing in a jazz big band, a circular “graduation” in his words, back to the musical style of his high school youth.
+Regarding the future, Travis remarked in 2008 that he intends to spend his retirement playing in a jazz big band, a circular "graduation" in his words, back to the musical style of his high school youth.